FAQs - Dance/Movement Therapy

 What kind of financial aid is available and how do I apply?

 Applicants receive a booklet on financial aid options, which are also discussed in the interviews.
-If you need more information, please contact Susan Guma, Dean of Graduate Studies, or Roberta Daskin, Associate Director of Financial Aid.
+If you need more information, please contact Emanuel Lomax, Director of Graduate Admissions, or Roberta Daskin, Associate Director of Financial Aid.

 What additional expenses can I expect to incur at Sarah Lawrence?